Behandlungsmöglichkeiten

 GNS is the first method of stimulating pelvic nerves that does not require an operative test phase.

-In neuromodulative therapies for pelvic organs dysfunctions, a temporary lead-electrode is traditionally placed surgically under general anesthesia to the nerves, in order to test the effectiveness of electrical stimulation on the symptoms.
+In neuromodulative therapies for pelvic organs dysfunctions, a temporary lead-electrode is traditionally placed surgically under general anesthesia to the nerves, to test the effectiveness of electrical stimulation on the symptoms.
 This test phase allows clinicians to judge how much a patient will benefit or not from a permanent neuroprothesis.
 In contrast to all current techniques , the GNS is the only one which does not require any surgical test-phase: Because part of the DGN lies superficially to the skin outside the pelvis, this nerve can be stimulated using surface adhesive electrodes attached to the overlying skin close to the vulva or the penis (Fig 1).
 Stimulation is simply achieved using a battery powered hand-held stimulator.

 Fig. 1: placement of surface skin electrodes for DNP-stimulation

-The effect of the stimulation can be tested by the patient in their daily, home and professional environment, or at the practice under urodynamic testing, or if required other electrophysiological testing.
+The effect of the stimulation can be tested by the patient in their daily, home, and professional environment, or at the practice under urodynamic testing, or if required other electrophysiological testing.

-– the protection of electrode’s cable on its path to the pacemaker from external trauma (risk of cable rupture when it passes under the skin).
+– the protection of the electrode’s cable on its path to the pacemaker from external trauma (risk of cable rupture when it passes under the skin).

 Pelvic organs dysfunctions are very common conditions that affects a very large part of the general population.
 First-line conservative treatments do not always lead to sufficient improvement of the complaints and/or are often associated with disabling adverse effects (60% discontinuation).
 Neuromodulation has emerged as an alternative for treatment for pelvic organs dysfunctions.
 One and the current only option is the InterStim Therapy (Medtronic).
 Increasing cognizance regarding these devices is expected to serve as a market driver leading to an increase in the market share of these devices.
 This „InterStim“ is FDA-approved since 1997 for OAB and since 1999 for urinary retention and urgency, but only about 100,000 people worldwide have received InterStim® Therapy.
 This number is very disappointing when compared to the numbers of patients who may benefit from neuromodulation – a clear evidence of inadequacy of Interstim treatment.
 The main reason for this is that InterStim is absolutely unsuitable for surgical techniques in gynaecology and present a high rate for secondary lead migration, infection and treatment failure.
 Also factors such as unfavorable reimbursement scenario and lack of trained professionals are likely to pose as deterrents hampering market growth.